 "Right now, and for the first time ever, a passionate and committed individual has access to the technology, minds, and capital required to take on any challenge."

 Regarding our future, there's probably not a more optimistic man on the planet than Diamandis.
 This book is a blueprint for an exponential entrepreneur.
 Someone who is willing to take on big challenges, assume big risk, and utilize every resource modern technology has provided for us.
-Kotler is co-founder and Director of Research for the Flow Genome Project, and organization leading the way on the power of flow psychology.
+Kotler is co-founder of the Flow Research Collective , and organization leading the way on the power of flow psychology.
 Together they've created a book former President Bill Clinton called, "A visionary roadmap..."

 3.)
 Pre-Suasion - Robert Cialdini, P.h.D.